Part 1: The Preliminary Practices

 The Subduer said all the unbearable suffering Of bad rebirths is the fruit of wrong-doing.
 Therefore, even at the cost of your life, Never do wrong -- This is the practice of bodhisattvas.

-With this verse, Tokme Zangpo addresses the initial-scope practitioner -- someone whose primary motivation is to avoid the suffering of lower rebirths (in the hell, hungry ghost, and animal realms) and secure a favorable future existence.
+With this verse, Tokme Zangpo addresses the initial-scope practitioner -- someone whose primary motivation is to avoid the suffering of lower rebirths and secure a favorable future existence.

 The "Subduer" is the Buddha, and his teaching here is the law of : actions have consequences.
 Negative actions -- killing, stealing, lying, and the rest of the -- produce suffering as inevitably as seeds produce fruit.
-The suffering of the lower realms, which the texts describe in harrowing detail, is not arbitrary punishment.
+The suffering of the lower realms is not arbitrary punishment imposed from outside.
 It is the natural result of harmful actions ripening on the mental continuum.

 The strength of the instruction is remarkable: "even at the cost of your life."
 There is no circumstance, no pressure, no threat that justifies abandoning ethical conduct.
 This may sound impossibly demanding, but it follows logically from the understanding of .
 If you believe in the continuity of consciousness beyond this life, then dying with an intact moral foundation is infinitely preferable to surviving through harmful means only to face the consequences across future lifetimes.

 In practical terms, this verse calls us to take ethical cause and effect seriously in the small decisions of everyday life.
-Not just the dramatic scenarios of life and death, but the daily choices: the small lie that seems harmless, the cutting remark we could hold back, the corners we cut when no one is watching.
+Not just the dramatic scenarios of life and death, but the daily choices: the small lie that seems harmless, the cutting remark you could hold back, the corners you cut when no one is watching.
 Each of these plants seeds.
+You may never face a situation where your physical life is at stake, but you face situations every day where your integrity is.

 Verse 9: Aspiring to Liberation